pugarioo/Essentico/README.md

     ```
     *The application should be accessible at **http://localhost:3000***.

-> **❗ Troubleshooting Note:** If you see an error like `Bind for 0.0.0.0:3000 failed: port is already allocated` (as shown in the provided development environment image), another program is using port 3000.
+> **Troubleshooting Note:** If you see an error like `Bind for 0.0.0.0:3000 failed: port is already allocated` (as shown in the provided development environment image), another program is using port 3000.
 You must either stop that program or change the port mapping (e.g., to `3001:3000`) in your `docker-compose.yml` file.

 ---